Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 docker-compose up -d
 ```

+This creates a docker container described in `docker-compose.yml` that adds the
-This adds the `salmon-project` tag on top of connecting to the tailscale
+`salmon-project` tag to connect to the tailscale account described by the OAuth
-account described by the OAuth client key.
+client key.

 You should then be able to remote access this device on other devices that are
 also running tailscale.
 You may need to [install